thainamhoang/adasite/index.md

 {% include analysis/embedding_graph_simpler.html %}

-As we have only one big cluster, then the question to ask when coming back to to the research problem is "whether the movies with higher degree are more successful".
+As we have only one big cluster, then the question to ask when coming back to the research problem is "whether the movies with higher degree are more successful".
 In other words, we should see that the lighter nodes tend to be at the centre of the graph.
 From the visual inspection it is really hard to tell if that's the case.